rya-sge/access-denied/_posts/2026-07-28-gnosis-conditional-tokens-framework.md

 ## What the 2019 audit found

-The [audit report](https://github.com/gnosis/conditional-tokens-contracts/blob/master/docs/audit/AuditReport-ConditionalTokens.md) shipped in the repository lists three issues against commit `a050b6c`, two of them critical, and both criticals had to hold simultaneously for the attack to work.
+The [audit report](https://github.com/gnosis/conditional-tokens-contracts/blob/master/docs/audit/AuditReport-ConditionalTokens.md) shipped in the repository lists three issues against commit `a050b6c`, two of them critical.
+The two criticals are connected: the exploit path described in the first depends on the identifier weakness described in the second.

 ### Forging a collection through the minting hook